JosnaJohnson29/HexSoftwares_Blockchain-Crytocurrency-System-in-Python/README.md

-# 🔗 Neuralcoin – Simple Blockchain in Python
+# 🔗 Neuralcoin – Blockchain in Python

 A simple educational **Blockchain/Cryptocurrency system** developed using Python.